Back to Privacy Guides

 V2Ray obfuscation (VMESS/TCP)

-This filter restricts the capture display to the packets exchanged with the VPN server.
+This filter restricts the capture display to HTTP packets exchanged with the VPN server.

 GET / HTTP/1.1